logo

 Department of Community Medicine, school of medicine, Ardabil University of Medical Sciences, Ardabil, Iran , biostat.f@gmail.com

-Objectives: The aim of this study was to investigate the outcome of pregnancy in women with epilepsy.
+Objectives: This study aimed to investigate the outcome of pregnancy in women with epilepsy.

-Methods: This descriptive study was conducted on 131 pregnant women with epilepsy who referred to Ardabil Alavi Hospital from September 2019 to September 2021.
-Necessary information such as BMI, type of seizure, congenital malformation, treatment drug and name of used drugs collected through patients file by a checklist and then analyzed by using statistical methods in SPSS version 25.
+Methods: This descriptive study was conducted on 131 pregnant women with epilepsy who were referred to Ardabil Alavi Hospital from September 2019 to September 2021.
+Necessary information such as BMI, type of seizure, congenital malformation, treatment drug, and name of used drugs was collected through the patient's file by a checklist and then analyzed by using statistical methods in SPSS version 25.

 Results: The frequency of neonate term birth was 83.21% and preterm birth was 16.79%.
 The frequency of babies with LBW was 22.85%.
 Most of women with 65.96% had cesarean delivery.
 More than 83% of seizures were generalized and 67.93% used mono-therapy.
 Only one fetus had malformation (0.76%).
 The most frequency among the patients receiving mono-therapy was related to the carbamazepine with 26.71% and among the women treated with multitherapy was related to Levetiracetam plus carbamazepine with 12.97%.